Part Two: The Power of your Mind

 Sometimes all it takes is opening your eyes.
 Noticing a few things around you and bringing your mind back to the present.
 And guess what?
 In the present, there is no box.
 There is only room for the power of your mind and the movement of your creativity to expand.

 With the brisk winter weather upon us, we went in search of the coziest places in Nashville to read a book or enjoy good company while escaping the cold.
-During our research, we realized that the term “cozy” can take many different forms than just candlelight and velvet couches.
-Here’s a list the 25 places you can find us this season.read more
+On our hunt, we discovered that the term “cozy” means more than just dim lighting and velvet couches – though we love that too!
+Here’s a list of all the cozy places you will find us this season.